ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 crown, And killed him— as it should!
 Had
 he been reading of the news . : ; At
 home, like neighbor Jim, ? .
 I&#x27;ll bet a
-cent this accident Had net befallen hi
+cent this accident Had net befallen him
 </td></tr></table>

 ---